danylaksono/danylaksono.github.io/_pages/teaching-materials.md

   og_image: "teaching/pdp.png"
 ---

 All the following teaching materials are given in Bahasa.
-Some corresponding recordings can be found in my [Youtube Channel](https://www.youtube.com/@danylaksono).
 The numbers correspond to the week I'm teaching the materials.
+Some courses' recordings can also be found in my [YouTube Channel](https://www.youtube.com/@danylaksono).

 Feel free to use these materials in your own teaching or research **with due attribution**.
 If you have any questions or feedback, please don't hesitate to reach out.